OSS-first docs

 Use this prompt when asking an agent or downstream OSS consumer to replace inert references across an application.

-Find every user-facing address, phone number, email, user, customer, file, URL, and tenant-specific object reference currently rendered as inert text.
+Find every user-facing address, phone number, email, user, customer, file, URL, and tenant-specific reference currently rendered as inert text.

-After replacing references, verify keyboard access, visible affordance choice (none, underline, or icon), safe href behavior, mobile drawer layout, and desktop sheet layout.Data table example
+After replacing references, verify keyboard access, visible affordance choice (none, underline, or icon), safe href behavior, mobile drawer layout, and desktop sheet layout.
+Verify denied references render as redaction placeholders with HMAC-signed DenialToken wire forms.Entity surfaces

 This is the composed lane from the canonical Data Grid Showcase.
 The design-system wrapper owns title, description, header actions, and the opinionated card shell on top of the raw web primitive.